 There are two main types of clipless pedals:

 Whether you choose 2 or 3-bolt pedal systems will depend upon the type of shoes you select.
 You can view all of our pedal options online here or talk to any of our knowledgeable staffers at your local shop to learn more which pair will work best with your cycling shoes.

-Now that you are versed in the cycling shoe and pedal system take a look online at our available shoes and pedals.
-While you’re at it — check out our cycling sock selection too!
-Soon you’ll be feeling a brand new level of pedal power and wondering why you waited so long to upgrade your ride with the simple addition of cycling shoes!
+If you want to shop in person, just swing by your local ERIK’S. Soon you’ll be feeling a brand new level of pedal power and wondering why you waited so long to upgrade your ride with the simple addition of cycling shoes!